FelixRaph/Data-Science-Portfolio/README.md

 📊 **From Data to Insights**

 Once the data is loaded, the dashboard connects directly to the database.
 A simple refresh updates KPIs, graphs, and tables, thereby keeping the farmer informed with actionable, up-to-date insights for smarter farming decisions.
+Insights are provided on:
+- Historical and forecasted weather patterns
+- Daily sunlight exposure
+- Soil temperature and moisture at different levels (surface, 10cm, 40cm)
+- Daily alerts monitoring for drought and frost risk

 ---